Southeast Residency Program Residents and PreceptorsProgram Overview

 • Registered with Pharmacy Online Residency Centralized Application Service (PhORCAS) and the ASHP Matching Program

-• Applications must be submitted through PhORCAS by January 1st - NMS Code: 218713
+• Application must be submitted through the Pharmacy Online Residency Application Service (PhORCAS) by January 2nd - NMS Code: 218713

 • Eligible for licensure as a pharmacist in the State of Texas

-• The resident is strongly encourabed to obtain State of Texas licensure by August 1st, but MUST be obtained within 90s of the residency start date.
+• The resident is strongly encouraged to obtain State of Texas licensure prior to starting the residency program, but MUST be obtained within 60 days of residency start date.

 • Eligible for employment by Memorial Hermann Health System